NidhitheCoder/learn-python/README.md

   - add an astrics(\*) before an argument then python will see that parameter as topple.

   -> In python arrays are called topple and objects are called dictionary.

+  ## Variable scope

+  - In python there are two type of variables: local variable with function scope and global variable with file scope.